-Under the Sentencing Reform Act of 1984, Congress eliminated parole for federal prisoners convicted of crimes committed on or after November 1, 1987.
+Under the Sentencing Reform Act of 1984, Congress eliminated parole for federal defendants convicted of crimes committed after November 1, 1987.
 But while federal prisoners can no longer look forward to parole release, they may nevertheless earn reduced terms for good behavior.
-And, even though federal parole has been all but eliminated, at the time of sentencing, judges can add a period of “supervised release” to be served at the end of a defendant’s prison sentence.
+And, even though federal parole has been all but eliminated, at the time of sentencing, judges can add a period of "supervised release" to be served at the end of a defendant's prison sentence.

 Congress eliminated parole in part because of a fear of unpredictable outcomes.
 A prisoner given a 20-year sentence could sometimes be released on parole after only a few short years.
 Even though the parole board had to consider each prisoner's likelihood of committing another crime, Congress was concerned about the release of potentially dangerous convicts who hadn't spent enough time behind bars.

 Even though federal prisoners sentenced in recent history can't get parole, they may still earn early release for "exemplary" behavior.
 For example, progress toward a high-school diploma or the equivalent may shave time off a sentence.
 Prisoners serving sentences of more than a year but less than life can earn up to 54 days per year off their sentences for good behavior.
 (18 U.S.C. § 3624(b).)

 The Sentencing Reform Act didn’t stop judges from sentencing defendants to supervised release—a probationary time period to be served immediately after a prison term.
 Federal prisoners under this form of supervision can be returned to prison for violations.
 The federal parole board (discussed more below) is responsible for prisoners who are out on supervised release.

 In addition to managing the federal supervised release program, the U.S. Parole Commission oversees the parole of four groups of prisoners.